 The proposal

-RWE Renewables Australia is proposing to construct a standalone, lithium-ion Battery Energy Storage System (BESS) near Tully in Far North Queensland, about 150 kilometres south of Cairns and 50 kilometres from Innisfail, in the Cassowary Coast Regional Council Local Government Area.
+RWE Renewables Australia has submitted a Development Application (DA) to the Cassowary Coast Regional Council for a standalone, lithium-ion Battery Energy Storage System (BESS) near Tully in Far North Queensland, about 150 kilometres south of Cairns and 50 kilometres from Innisfail.

-We are in the early stages of development, with initial stakeholder engagement and planning and environmental assessments underway.
+We are in the early stages of development, with initial planning and environmental studies now complete and ongoing stakeholder and community engagement underway.
 We are committed to delivering local economic and employment benefits for the Tully community and the broader Far North Queensland region.

 Project location